 The complexity, interconnectedness and changeability of these challenges can be daunting not only for individual academics (Pryor & Bright, 2022), but also those seeking to support their career development.
-Such support needs to be provided in a post-pandemic environment where the neoliberalization of higher education has pushed for a "do more with less" mentality that thrives on individual meritocracy (Lawless, 2023); and an increasing phenomenon of "quiet quitting" - a term referring to the limited commitment of employees to carry out assigned tasks and relinquish any other task not specified in their job description (Formica and Sfodera, 2022).
+Such support needs to be provided in a post-pandemic environment where the neo-liberalization of higher education has pushed for a "do more with less" mentality that thrives on individual meritocracy (Lawless, 2023); and an increasing phenomenon of "quiet quitting" - a term referring to the limited commitment of employees to carry out assigned tasks and relinquish any other task not specified in their job description (Formica and Sfodera, 2022).
 This calls for transformative approaches that: consider individual context and shifts the way academics are evaluated (Mickey et al., 2022); seek systematic change by formalizing informal practices and processes (Franssen et al., 2024; Maxwell et al., 2019); address problematic organizational norms and hierarchical cultures that excludes certain social groups (Arday 2018; Kossek et al., 2021).

-In exploring the lived experiences of ECAs during and since the pandemic, this study engaged with issues of productivity, workload, work-life balance, wellbeing and management support.
+"While belief in policies on equality is widespread, the implementation of equity initiatives rarely achieve intended outcomes" In exploring the lived experiences of ECAs during and since the pandemic, this study engaged with issues of productivity, workload, work-life balance, wellbeing and management support.
 It adopts an intersectional perspective (Crenshaw, 2013) that recognizes the multiple and overlapping nature of social identities, such as gender, ethnicity, age, disability, sexuality and class.
 Such an approach provides a critical framework through which the interconnections and interdependencies within systems, and the resulting privileges and disadvantages can be examined (Atewologun, 2018; Martinez Dy, 2020).
-The study provides а more comprehensive understanding of the impact of the pandemic on ECAs career life cycle and 'imagine futures', and identifies best practices for promoting a more inclusive research and innovation environment.
+The study provides a more comprehensive understanding of the impact of the pandemic on ECAs career life cycle and 'imagine futures', and identifies best practices for promoting a more inclusive research and innovation environment.